Atlanta Motor Speedway plans resurfacing of patched-up track

 “We’ve been holding it together, glued together, literally,” Swift said.
 “It’s just gotten to the point it’s worn out.
 We’ve just been buying time and that time is now.”

-Georgia home-state favorite Chase Elliott, who won last week’s race at Road America in Wisconsin, has joined others drivers in the past in pushing to delay resurfacing as long as possible — but he has changed his mind.
+NASCAR champion and Georgia native Chase Elliott, who won last week’s race at Road America in Wisconsin, was initially also against resurfacing the track but has changed his mind.

-Elliott, who has never won at his home track, said he now supports plans to repave the surface.

-“My opinion has kind of changed on it, really,” Elliott said.
+“My opinion has kind of changed on it, really,” said Elliott, who has never won at his home track.
 “I certainly had been in the boat of wanting to leave it alone and not repave it.
 It’s a place that rewards precision, rewards a driver for really doing a good job behind the wheel in all aspects.”

 Elliott said his opinion was swayed by talking with friends who attend races in Atlanta.

-“I think it’s time for it,” he said of the decision to repave the track.
+“I think it’s time for it,” he said.
 “I have a lot of friends and folks who go down there, and listening to their comments and my own thoughts as time has gone on, I just feel like it’s time. … I’m good with the change down there and I hope it’s for the better.
 I think it will be.”

 In addition to higher banks, the repaving project also will decrease the width of the 1.54-mile track from 55 feet to 52 on the front stretch, 42 on the back stretch and 40 on the turns.